bcgov/gwells/openshift/pg_tileserv/README.md

 `oc new-build nginx:1.12~https://github.com/bcgov/gwells.git --context-dir=openshift/pg_tileserv --name=nginx-tilecache`

 The template `pg_tileserv.dc.yaml` will now be able to pull the nginx-tilecache container image.
 This image should be rebuilt when edits are made to the nginx.conf file.

+### Note from recent cleaning
+I cannot find the BuildConfig associated with the tileserv.
+In the tools directory, there is a BC called nginx-tilecache.
+However, it isn't in the files.